telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-windows.md

 ## Prerequisites

 - Install Windows 10 x64 or Windows 11 x64.
-  > tip Older versions of Windows, like Windows 7 and 8.1, do not support TLS 1.3 but only the older version, TLS 1.2, which reached the end-of-life state in 2023 and is considered insecure.
-The operating system Windows 8.1 also came to an end-of-life state in January 2023.
-The support for the obsolete versions of Windows is dropped with Fiddler Everywhere version 5.0.0 to ensure that Fiddler uses only secure versions of TLS for the in-app operations (like all requests to the Fiddler cloud servers or the app authentication).
-Note that the change does not affect the in-app options to capture sessions using different versions of TLS.
+  >tip Windows 7 and 8.1 operating systems lack support for TLS 1.3, instead relying solely on the outdated TLS 1.2 protocol, which was declared insecure and reached its end-of-life status in 2023.
+To enhance security and align with modern practices, Fiddler Everywhere version 5.0.0 discontinues support for these outdated Windows versions.
+This decision ensures that Fiddler employs only secure TLS versions for in-app operations, such as all interactions with Fiddler cloud servers and account authentication.
+It's important to note that this change doesn't impact the in-app options for capturing sessions using various TLS versions.
-- Make sure you have 400MB+ free disk space.
+  - Provide 400MB of free disk space.
 - Create an account with administrative rights, which you'll need for capturing and decoding HTTPS traffic.
 - Provide an active Internet connection with access to the following URLs:
 ```curl